How to get your deposit back

 looks at evidence from both sides

-decides how much of the deposit should be returned to the tenant
+decides how much of the deposit should be returned to you

 Once the scheme has all the evidence, it can take 1 month or more for a decision.

-You can't use the dispute resolution service unless your landlord or agent agree to this.
+You cannot use the dispute resolution service unless your landlord or agent agree to this.

 You may need to consider court action if your landlord won’t agree to use dispute resolution or the scheme won’t take on your dispute.